DataJuggler/UltimateHelper/README.md

 8.13.2023 - Added a new method to TextHelper - GetTextLinesFromFile.
 I also modified the method GetTextLines, to have an option to parse the words foreach line.
 The new method GetTextLinesFromFile reads the text from the file, and then calls GetTextLines with optional parameters to also get the words and pass in your own delimiter.
+I also added an icon (png) for the project.

 8.11.2023 - Added a new method to DateHelper - ParseEightDigitDate.